Configuration Overview

 First, familiarize yourself with the basic usage of configuration.
 Learn how to use the admin UI to make configuration changes, then back them up:

 Next, understand how to manage configuration for your deployed environments.
-By treating configuration as code you can avoid duplication, protect secure values and store your configuration in source control:
+By treating configuration as code you can store many security-related settings in source control or a secure vault and minimize duplication.

 Finally, read specific configuration tutorials on topics like the Command Line Interface (CLI) and Keys, Certificates and Trust Stores.
 You can also consult the Detailed Configuration Guide.